Hot Wheels: Race Off+

-Hot Wheels: Race Off, relaunched in 2024 as Hot Wheels: Race Off+ is a video game dedicated to Hot Wheels toy cars, developed by the British company Hutch Games.
-The initial release of the game took place in 2016.
-In 2021, Hutch announced the ended support for the game, and in 2024 it was relaunched and released in the Apple Arcade.
+Hot Wheels: Race Off, relaunched in 2024 as Hot Wheels: Race Off+, is a video game dedicated to Hot Wheels toy cars, developed by the British company Hutch Games.
+The game was initially released in 2016.
+In 2021, Hutch ended support for the game, and in 2024 it was relaunched and released in the Apple Arcade.

 History

-It all started when the manufacturer of Hot Wheels toy cars, the American company Mattel, approached the British company Hutch Games with a proposal to create a game.
-The companies have entered into a licensing agreement.
-The Hutch team spent an entire week at the Mattel office in Los Angeles to learn everything they could about the Hot Wheels brand.
+The origins of the game trace back to when the manufacturer of Hot Wheels toy cars, the American company Mattel, approached the British company Hutch Games with a proposal to create a game.
+The companies then entered into a licensing agreement.
+The Hutch Games team spent an week at the Mattel office in Los Angeles to learn about the Hot Wheels brand.

 The first version of the game (0.1.3442) was released on October 13, 2016 for Android platforms by Hutch Games.
 December 21, 2016, Hot Wheels: Race Off (version 1.0.4606) was released for iOS devices, and also appeared on the App Store and Google Play.
 On March 1, 2017, the game was released for tvOS.
 On March 2, 2021, the last update of the Hot Wheels: Race Off game was released (11.0.12232), after which Hutch Games announced the termination of service and support for the game.

-On November 1, 2024, Hutch relaunched a project called Hot Wheels: Race Off+.
-It was reported that Mattel is going to cooperate with the company again, and that the game will be released on December 5 in the Apple Arcade.
+On November 1, 2024, Hutch started a project called Hot Wheels: Race Off+.
+It was reported that Mattel was going to cooperate with the company again, and that the game would be released on December 5 in the Apple Arcade.
 On December 5, 2024, the full version of the game was officially released.